robertsweetman/module_4/mdbook/src/1_current_state.md

 #### Tender Records Table

 Each record is stored in a single row, like an excel spreadsheet.
-There is a unique resource_id per tender so we can use this as a key for "something" but not very much consideration has been given to how to use this data beyond the Machine Learning (ML) training that was carried out initially.
-REF: module_2
+There is a unique resource_id per tender so we can use this as a key for "something" but not very much consideration has been given to how to use this data beyond the Machine Learning (ML) training that was carried out initially. (robertsweetman, 2025)

 In a prior ML training phase, once the eTenders table contained enough records, a percentage were manually labelled as 'tenders we should bid on' and then basic linear regression with tokenisation was run against this training data.

-No thought was been given to gaining other insights from the data.
-It's purely been used as an input to an automated ML/AI process to reduce Sales admin time & to try to avoid missing any tenders which should be looked at by a human.
+Being able to gain other insights from the data wasn't really considered.
+It's purely been used to reduce Sales admin time & to try to avoid missing any tenders which should be looked at by a human.

 #### PDF Content Table

-In most cases each tender has an accompanying PDF that contains more information about the bid process for that particular tender.
+In most cases each tender has an accompanying PDF that contains more information about the bid process for that tender.

 These PDF's are not always comprehensive but they do supply the AI analysis step with a lot of valuable context to help decide whether to bid on something or not.

 However, from a database point of view, the entire PDF is being stored as a long text string in an accompanying pdf_content column which is linked to the main eTenders table via the resource_id key.